casper-astro/tutorials_devel/docs/tutorials/skarab/tut_hmc.md

 [https://github.com/ska-sa/skarab_docs](https://github.com/ska-sa/skarab_docs) (master branch)

-## Setup ##
-Refer to the [Casper Caltech Workshop 2017 Tutorials Help Page](https://casper.berkeley.edu/wiki/Casper_Caltech_Workshop_2017_Tutorials_Help_Page) for how to setup.
-The SKARAB boards are also already on a separate network connected to one of the servers.

 ## Create a new model ##
 Start Matlab and open Simulink (either by typing 'simulink' on the Matlab command line, or by clicking on the Simulink icon in the taskbar).
 A template is provided for this tutorial with a pre-created HMC reordering function, SKARAB XSG core config block, Xilinx System Generator block and a 40GbE yellow block.
 Get a copy of this template and save it.
 Make sure the SKARAB XSG_core_config_block is configured for: